jemmy512/book-notes/SE/refactoring-2.md

     ```
     Most of the time I can modify the base class without having to understand subclasses, there are occasions where such mindful ignorance of the subclasses will lead me to breaking a subclass by modifying the superclass.

-    Inheritance is a tool that can only be used once—so if I have another reason to use inheritance, and I think it will benefit me more than the premium booking subclass, I’ll need to handle premium bookings a different way.
-Also, I may need to change from the default booking to the premium booking dynamically—i.e., support a method like aBooking.bePremium().
+    Inheritance is a tool that can only be used once - so if I have another reason to use inheritance, and I think it will benefit me more than the premium booking subclass, I’ll need to handle premium bookings a different way.
+Also, I may need to change from the default booking to the premium booking dynamically - i.e., support a method like aBooking.bePremium().
 In some cases, I can avoid this by creating a whole new object (a common example is where an HTTP request loads new data from the server).
 But sometimes, I need to modify a data structure and not rebuild it from scratch, and it is difficult to just replace a single booking that’s referred to from many different places.
 In such situations, it can be useful to allow a booking to switch from default to premium and back again.

     ```js
     // 1.
 Replace Constructor with Factory Function